Configuring Custom Precise Protection Rules

 You can configure a protection rule based on the Referer field to enable WAF to block hotlinking from a specific website.
 If you find out that, for example, requests from https://abc.blog.com are stealing images from your site, you can configure a rule to block such requests.

-You can configure two precise protection rules, one to block all requests, as shown in Figure 8, but then another one to allow the access from a specific IP address, as shown in Figure 9.
+You can configure two precise protection rules, one to block all IP addresses, but then another one to allow a specific IP address.
+In this way, only whitelisted IP addresses (192.168.2.3 in this example) are allowed to access the website; WAF blocks all requests from other IP addresses.

 Feedback